Free Loan Calculator – Mortgage, Car, Personal & Student Loans

 Payment breakdown

-How your total cost is split between principal and interest.
+How your total cost is split between the amount borrowed and interest paid to the lender.

 principal